Decatur County Vehicle Impound Guide

 If your license has been suspended due to the DUI arrest, you can still get your car back, but you'll need someone else to pick it up.

-- They need: Their valid driver's license, written authorization from you (a simple signed note stating you authorize them to retrieve the car), and the vehicle title or registration to prove ownership.
+- They need: Their valid driver's license, a signed authorization letter from you (a simple signed note stating you authorize them to retrieve the car), and the vehicle title or registration to prove ownership.
+The authorization letter should include your name, the name of the person retrieving the vehicle, the vehicle's make and model, and the date.

 Understanding the costs associated with vehicle impound is vital.
 Fees accumulate quickly, so prompt action is crucial.

-IMPORTANT: Fees accumulate daily.
-Retrieving your car as soon as possible is critical to minimize expenses.
+IMPORTANT: Storage fees accumulate every day.
+Retrieving your vehicle as quickly as possible is critical to minimize expenses.

-Contact the specific impound lot to confirm which payment methods they accept.
-Most accept cash and major credit cards, but some may only take cash.
+Contact the impound lot in advance to confirm which payment methods they accept.
+Most accept cash and major credit cards, but some may only take cash or money orders.
+Being prepared with the correct form of payment will speed up the retrieval process.

 Timeline